+Earthworks

-Earthworks - All works associated with the proposal are located within the property boundaries.
+All works associated with the proposal are located within the property boundaries.
 Retaining walls are proposed along the boundaries of the site as shown on engineering plans attached.

-• Street Building Setbacks
+Street Building Setbacks

-The DCP states that the minimum building line setback in an urban residential zone is 5.0 metres.
-The house to be retained is existing and the proposed dwellings will be located 5.837m from the front boundary and at the rear of the existing dwelling.
-Access to the new dwellings will be via the access handle of the newly created battle axe lot.
-The proposed dwellings, garages and car ports are setback more than 5 metres from the front boundary.
+The DCP states that the minimum building line setback in an urban residential zone is 4.5 metres.
+The proposed dwelling on Brunswick Street is located more than 4.5m from the front boundary.
+A new driveway is proposed for this new dwelling.
+The garage is setback 7896 from the front boundary line.

+Access to the new dwellings at the rear of the site will be via the proposed access handle in the newly created battle axe lot.
+The proposed dwellings and garages are setback more than 5 metres from the front boundary.

-Side and Rear Setbacks
+• Side and Rear Setbacks